What is Headphone Impedance? [Definitive Guide]

 There’s the potential for energy there, but nothing has happened yet.

-Current is simply that transfer of water from one cup into the other.
+Current is simply the transfer of water from one cup into the other.

 Power